-So my bets to date had a 25% (or “1 in 4”) average chance of winning, according to the odds I took.
+So my bets, up until this point, had a 25% (or “1 in 4”) average chance of winning, according to the odds I took.
+Simple so far.

-To work this out you have to count up how many of your bets won.
-Again, ignore the profit entirely.
-In my sample i’ve had:
+To assess my performance I need to count up how many of the sample bets won.
+Again, I’ll continue to ignore the profit entirely.

 - Bets: 173